treeverse/lakeFS/docs/setup/create-repo.md

 # Create a Repository

+## Create the first user

 Once we have lakeFS configured and running, open `https://<OPENAPI_SERVER_ENDPOINT>/setup` (e.g. [https://lakefs.example.com](https://lakefs.example.com){: target="_blank" }).

+Note: If you already have lakeFS credentials, skip to step 2 and login.
+{: .note .pb-3 }

 1. Follow the steps to create an initial administrator user.
 Save the credentials you've received somewhere safe, you won't be able to see them again!